Want to know what businesses and entertainers to support and boycott? Here are some executives and celebrities who supported Biden or Trump.

 I also have to admit I don’t mind LeBron James winning another NBA title with a rival of one of my favorite teams due to his outspoken support of Biden and important social issues.
 I tired of Golden State’s dynasty, but Steve Kerr’s and Stephen Curry’s anti-Trump comments helped soften my criticism.
 I am glad to see the San Francisco Giants falter since 2014 after owner Charles Johnson gave the most to Republicans among sports owners since 2016, according to ESPN.
 And I have to root for the Baltimore Orioles to win their first World Series title since 1983 after owner Peter Angelos gave the most to Democrats in that time span.

-If you look at Trump’s list of endorsements, many are no surprise.
+If you look at Trump’s list of endorsements, many were no surprise.
 Spelling bee champion Dan Quayle, a liability in George H.W.
 Bush’s re-election bid in 1992, thinks Barack Obama was more divisive than Trump.
 He still can’t spell “potato.”
 Former Texas Gov. and Trump Energy Wacko Goodhair Perry said Don the Con was “ordained by God” to be president.
 Former KKK leader David Duke believes Trump’s policies align with his white supremacist views, which is a more honest statement than most Trump supporters give.
 Convicted felon and former Illinois Gov. Rod Blagojevich likes that Trump commuted his prison sentence.
 Porn star Brandi Love’s support of Trump makes more sense than most.

 But some raise eyebrows.
 An executive whose company sells products to consumers is making a risky decision by publicly endorsing any candidate.
 That goes for those supporting Biden like Dallas Mavericks owner Mark Cuban and Netflix co-founder Reed Hastings, as well as execs for Trump, such as Marcus, Monaghan, and Schnatter.
 Rappers appeal to mostly Democratic voters, so for Lil Wayne and Lil Pump, among others, to endorse Trump means they must not care much about the commercial side of their business.
 Numerous actors and athletes who supported Trump in 2016 have pulled their endorsement this time, but not Randy Quaid, Ben Stein, and Mike Ditka.

-Business executives’ endorsements
+Business executives’ and celebrities’ endorsements

-Among the executives supporting Trump this year:
+Among the executives who supported Trump in 2020:

 - Dan Gilbert, co-founder of Quicken Loans and owner of the Cleveland Cavaliers